 On July 9, 2019, Bobby Portis signed with the New York Knicks.

-On November 19, 2020, Portis became a free agent after the Knicks declined to exercise their team option.
+On November 19, 2020, Bobby Portis became a free agent after the Knicks decided not to exercise the team option.

 On November 26, 2020, Bobby Portis signed with the Milwaukee Bucks.

-On April 29, 2021, Bobby Portis recorded a career-high 4 steals, along with 10 points and 11 rebounds, in a loss to the Houston Rockets.
+On April 29, 2021, Bobby Portis scored 10 points, grabbed 11 rebounds, and recorded a career-high 4 steals in a loss to the Houston Rockets.

-On June 27, 2021, Bobby Portis played a significant role in Game 3 of the Eastern Conference Finals against the Atlanta Hawks, scoring 15 points and grabbing 4 rebounds.
+On June 27, 2021, Bobby Portis played an important role for the Bucks in Game 3 of the Eastern Conference Finals, scoring 15 points and grabbing 4 rebounds in a road win against the Atlanta Hawks.

-On July 1, 2021, Bobby Portis made his first career playoff start against the Atlanta Hawks in place of an injured Giannis Antetokounmpo, finishing with 22 points, 8 rebounds, and 3 steals.
+On July 1, 2021, Bobby Portis had his first career playoff start against the Atlanta Hawks in the Eastern Conference Finals, finishing with 22 points, 8 rebounds and 3 steals in a victory.

-On August 6, 2021, Bobby Portis re-signed with the Milwaukee Bucks for $9 million over two years with a player option for the second year.
+On August 6, 2021, Bobby Portis re-signed with the Milwaukee Bucks for $9 million over two years.

 On November 24, 2021, Bobby Portis scored 28 points and grabbed 10 rebounds in a 114–93 victory over the Detroit Pistons.